 (J) For all 2024 and subsequent model year medium-duty vehicles (including MDPVs) certified to an engine dynamometer tailpipe emission standard, engine rated speed.

+(K) For all 2031 and subsequent model year medium-duty vehicles (including MDPVs) certified to an engine dynamometer tailpipe emission standard, family certification level (FCL) for CO2 (g/bhp-hr) and the highest value of rated power ("Pmax") for all the configurations included in the engine family (specifically, the CO2 FCL and Pmax used by the OBD system to comply with the NOx emission tracking requirements in section (g)(6.12.3)(J)).

 * * * *

 (6) Vehicle Operation and Control Strategies Tracking Requirements: